 Feedback From Women In My Community

 I asked women in my community about what was stopping them from investing.
-Money and lack of knowledge were obvious reasons (FYI – if you want to learn more about how to fit investing EASILY into your life, then you need to check out this link).
-One reason that really struck me though was a concern about wanting to be involved with ethical investing and making conscious decisions about where their money is going.
+Money and lack of knowledge were obvious reasons, but one reason that really struck me though was a concern about wanting to be involved with ethical investing and making conscious decisions about where their money is going.

 And this got me thinking.